-Top each peach half with 1/2 tsp salted butter and 1 teaspoon dark brown sugar.
+Top each peach half with ½ teaspoon salted butter and 1 teaspoon dark brown sugar.

 Bake your prepared peaches at 375 degrees F for 10-12 minutes until the inside of the peach can be easily pierced with a fork.
 The timing will vary based on how ripe your peaches are.

-Serve the baked peaches warm as-is or with whipping cream or ice cream.
-Caramel sauce also makes a great addition!
+Serve the baked peaches warm as-is or with whipping cream or vanilla ice cream.
+Caramel sauce and granola also make a great addition!

 - Be sure you are working with fresh, ripe peaches.
 Not too firm, not too soft.

-- Wash and dry your peaches but be sure you leave the skin on.
+- Wash and dry them but make sure you leave the skin on the peach halves.

 - Experiment with additional baking toppings such as rolled oats or almond slices.

-- If serving your baked peaches a group be sure to offer a variety of additional toppings such as whipped cream, caramel sauce, additional cinnamon, roasted almonds, and ice cream.
+- If serving your baked peaches a group be sure to offer a variety of additional toppings such as whipped cream, caramel sauce, additional cinnamon, roasted almonds, and a scoop of vanilla ice cream.

 And be sure to pin the recipe for later on Pinterest so you can easily get back to it!